pcardotatgit/XDR_Webex_Bot/README.md

 You must start with a machine that already has python installed.
 This project was written in python 3.11 version but should work with python 3.10.

-Dowload the project into a working directory into your laptop.
+Download the project into a working directory into your laptop.
 Unzip the dowloaded file and open a terminal console into the project root directory.
 Then

 - type a
 - then type b